Valley Breeze Feature – August 2023

 Cancer scholars summer program 'a tremendous success'

-PAWTUCKET – The First Gen Cancer Scholars program launched by The Lifespan Cancer institute has wrapped up its first year, which program director Dr. Thomas Olilla called “a tremendous success.”
+PAWTUCKET – The First Future Gen Cancer Scholars program launched by Brown University Health Cancer Institute has wrapped up its first year, which program director Dr. Thomas Olilla called “a tremendous success.”

 The 20 high school participants gathered at Rhode Island Hospital with program staff to commemorate the end of their six weeks in the program on Aug.
 17.

 During those weeks, students got to shadow doctors and scientists at three local hospitals: Rhode Island, The Miriam, and Hasbro Children’s.
-They also had access to state-of-the-art labs at The Lifespan Cancer Institute and Cancer Center at Brown University.
+They also had access to state-of-the-art labs at Brown University Health Cancer Institute and Cancer Center at Brown University.

 Students received completion certificates and were praised for their hard work and dedication to the program.